 Diamonds Are Forever (1971) Director: Guy Hamilton

-Throughout the film, Connery seems aged, tired, and legend has it that the last scene Connery filmed as Bond is when he is beaten up, thrown into a coffin, and pushed into the crematorium.
-In the film, Bond is sent to track diamond smugglers incognito which leads him to an odd Bond girl named “Tiffany Case,” who eventually brings Bond to the infamous Blofeld (flatly portrayed by Charles Gray) who is holding the world ransom while his nuclear-capable satellite threatens to blow up various locales (using diamonds).
-The film opens with Bond attempting to hunt down Blofeld to exact vengeance for the murder of his wife, though this is never explicitly stated (from the close of On Her Majesty’s Secret Service).
+Throughout the film, Connery seems aged, tired, and according to legend the last scene Connery filmed shows him brutally beaten up, thrown into a coffin, and pushed into the crematorium.
+In the film, Bond is sent to track diamond smugglers incognito which leads him to an odd Bond girl named “Tiffany Case” (Jill St. John).
+She eventually brings Bond to the infamous Blofeld (flatly portrayed by Charles Gray) who is holding the world ransom while his nuclear-capable satellite threatens to blow up various locales (using diamonds).
+The film opens with Bond attempting to hunt down Blofeld to exact vengeance for the murder of his wife, though this is never explicitly stated (per the close of On Her Majesty’s Secret Service).
 Meanwhile, Blofeld is busy making clones of himself.
-Bond kills a double of Blofeld, thinking he has killed the true Blofeld, and then Bond pursues South African diamond smugglers.
-However this pursuit leads Bond right back to the true Blofeld.
-There are several complex side plots: one involving Willard Whyte (a not-so-veiled reference to Howard Hughes), a Nevada businessman who allows Blofeld to use his properties; two women named Bambi and Thumper, the highly odd and off-putting guards over Willard Whyte; and also two ridiculous henchmen (their relationship to the plot was unclear to me) who are quite clearly gay, and also not very threatening.
+Bond kills a clone of Blofeld, thinking he has killed the true Blofeld, and then Bond pursues South African diamond smugglers to complete the mission.
+However this pursuit leads Bond right back to the real Blofeld.
+There are several complex side plots: one involving Willard Whyte (a not-so-veiled reference to Howard Hughes), a Nevada businessman who allows Blofeld to use his properties; two henchmen women named Bambi and Thumper, both highly odd and off-putting guards over Willard Whyte; and also two ridiculous henchmen (their relationship to the plot was unclear to me) who are quite clearly gay, and also not very threatening.
 They are killed off in the end when Bond essentially sets them on fire.
 It is a mostly anti-climactic ending.
 As per a typical Bond film, the plot is outrageously confusing,

 This was the final film focusing on SPECTRE until the 2015 film of the same name during the Daniel Craig era.
 Shirley Bassey sings the memorable lead song (she also sang the songs for Goldfinger as well as Moonraker).